-The value of commodities in inventory, both beginning and ending, that were purchased for resale must not include the cost, or other basis, paid for the commodity.
+The value of commodities in inventory at the end of the insurance period that were purchased for resale during the insurance period must not include the cost, or other basis, paid for the commodity.

 Example: A plant in ending inventory was purchased for resale.
 The plant cost \$5.00.
 The local market value of the plant at the end of the insurance year is \$12.00.
 The \$5.00 cost of the plant must be deducted from the value of the plant.
 Therefore, the value of the plant for the ending inventory is \$7.00 (\$12.00 - \$5.00).